perlmunger/TransloaditSwift/README.md

 // Grab the image from the image view just to demonstrate uploading a file if let image = self.imageView.image {

-    // Create a TransloaditTaks object passing it a NSURSession that it will use as well as your API key and secret key let task = TransloaditTask(session: NSURLSession.sharedSession(), apiKey: transloaditAPIKey, secretKey: transloaditSecretKey)
+    // Create a TransloaditTask object passing it a NSURSession that it will use as well as your API key and secret key let task = TransloaditTask(session: NSURLSession.sharedSession(), apiKey: transloaditAPIKey, secretKey: transloaditSecretKey)

     // These are fields that my assembly uses.
 Yours are going to be different if you use them at all.